consoledotdev/home/content/research/mars.md

 authorURL: https://davidmytton.blog/start
 authorImg: /img/david.jpg
 authorBio:
   is co-founder of Console.
+From 2009-2018, David was CEO at Server Density, a SaaS server monitoring startup used by hundreds of customers to collect billions of time series metrics from millions of servers.
 He is also a researcher in sustainable computing at Uptime Institute and affiliated with Imperial College London.
-From 2009-2018, David was co-founder at Server Density, a SaaS infrastructure monitoring startup used by hundreds of customers to collect billions of time series metrics from millions of servers.
+David has been a developer for over 15 years.
 ---

 There are many challenges to building human settlements on Mars.
 The most